serundeputy/sites/blog/posts/2020-12-03-symfony-with-lando.md

 ## What Next?

-This demo is pretty simple, but Lando is extremely flexible and can accommodate the much more complicated stacks.
-For instance, if your application requires Redis, you can add reference Lando's [Redis Documentation](https://docs.lando.dev/config/redis.html#supported-versions) and add it to `.lando.yml`.
-Once you change the Lando file, running `lando rebuild` will rebuild the stack with Redis.
+This demo is pretty simple, but Lando is extremely flexible and can accommodate much more complicated stacks.
+For instance, if your application requires Redis, you can reference Lando's [Redis Documentation](https://docs.lando.dev/config/redis.html#supported-versions) and add it to `.lando.yml`.
+Once you change the Lando file, running `lando rebuild` will rebuild the stack with Redis. `lando info` will reveal the Redis connection info.

 You're not limited to the services Lando lists.
 If you have less common or completely custom services, use the [Compose](https://docs.lando.dev/config/compose.html) service